kryton-me/kryton-me.github.io/2022-04-SDRonMac.md

 	brew install --cask sdrdx

 ## SDR#
 Although a PC only tool I did give it a quick go on an old PC as it has lots of good reviews.
-Personally I struggled to a good broadcast FM signal out of it where as SDR++ did a much better job on the same PC.
+Personally I struggled to get a good broadcast FM signal out of it where as SDR++ did a much better job on the same PC.
 As for the install process, lets just say I’m sticking to my Mac, argh drivers.

 # Antenna
 I use an old (mid 2000's) indoor VHF TV / UHF TV / FM atenna, althouth not an obvius choice it seems to get good signals across a wide spectrum and I happened to have it to hand.
 I've had it working on the following bands with resnable signal quality: